Who is your target audience?

 How far will you travel?

 The sky is the limit… though I prefer to work on the ground.
-I’ve worked everywhere from California to Bermuda and Manitoba to Mexico.
+I’ve worked everywhere from Australia to Bermuda and Manitoba to Mexico.
 I can even do a visual comedy variety act for international audiences.

 How long are your productions?

 Typically shows are 30-60 minutes, assemblies are 45 minutes, and keynotes are 60-90 minutes.
 I also work with others to present everything from two-hour variety shows to full-day seminars (with extra espresso).
-Additional interactive fun may also be available.

 What are your fees?